biicode/docs/c++/publish-reuse.rst

    ~$ bii publish

-This should upload your code to the servers, you can see it in your profile: **https://www.biicode.com/maya** (block math, version number 0)
+This should upload your code to the servers, you can see it in your profile: **https://www.biicode.com/maya** (block math, version number 0).
+Remember to replace **maya** with your actual user.

-You have published your code as DEV (one of the possible tags: DEV, ALPHA, BETA, STABLE) which means that such code is for your own development and testing.
+You have published your code as DEV (one of the possible tags of DEV, ALPHA, BETA, STABLE) which means that such code is for your own development and testing.
 DEV publications are not freezed, they overwrite the last one, so you can delete, add, modify anything you want.

 3. Reuse your code